meetingattendee/sfcc_storelocator/readme.md

-# Sales Force Commerce Cloud - Store Locator Cartridge
+# Sales Force Commerce Cloud - Store Locator Cartridge - Interactive Install

 This document provides technical instructions for installing and using Store Locator Cartridge, which enables store locator features for Sales Force Commerce Cloud.

+It also demonstrates a new approach for SFCC cartridges to be installed interactively.
+The goal is to extend this methodology to make cartridge installs easier across SFCC.

 By no means are the features exhaustive.
-As we develop other projects we can easily extend the application.
+As we continue to find time and others join in we can easily extend the application.

 A variety of tools and API's have also been included in order to make extension easier in the future such as JSON stored results, preferences which can be stored as custom objects and managed by the client in Business Manager, custom styles as well as methods for fetching data based on custom values.